-Classically presents with megaloblastic anaemia, but can also present with peripheral neuropathy and neuropsychiatric complaints.
+Vitamin B12 deficiency classically presents with megaloblastic anaemia, but can also present with neurological and neuropsychiatric complaints.

 Older people, patients with chronic malabsorption, patients with a history of gastric resection or bypass, and those taking certain medicines (metformin, proton-pump inhibitors) are at risk.

-Early diagnosis is critical in preventing and halting the progression of neurological disorders such as peripheral neuropathy and dementia.
+Early diagnosis is critical in preventing and halting the progression of neurological disorders such as peripheral neuropathy, sub-acute combined degeneration of the spinal cord, and dementia.

 Methylmalonic acid and homocysteine levels may help to diagnose vitamin B12 deficiency at an early, asymptomatic state.